p2pfl/p2pfl/docs/source/components/communication.md

 * **Cross-platform compatibility:**  Supports a wide range of languages and platforms, enabling diverse nodes to participate in the federated learning process.
 * **Streamlined communication:**  Offers bidirectional streaming and efficient binary serialization using Protocol Buffers, minimizing communication overhead.
 * **Scalability:**  Designed for high-performance and scalability, making it suitable for large-scale federated networks.
 * **Security:** Supports Transport Layer Security (TLS) and mutual TLS (mTLS) for secure communication, protecting sensitive data during transmission.
-See [Mutual TLS (mTLS)](../tutorials/tls.md) and [Certificates](../tutorials/certificates.md) for more information on how to configure secure gRPC communication in P2PFL.
+See [communication encryption](../tutorials/certificates.md) for more information on how to configure secure gRPC communication in P2PFL.

 **Usage in the framework:**